pressoholics/prso-gravityforms-foundation-5/readme.txt

 == Changelog ==

+= 1.1 =
+* Validation now effects all form fields
+* Added style for Email field
+* Added new filters for both website and email field column classes

 = 1.0 =
 * Updated code to use Foundation 5 html stucture and CSS classes
 * Added some more Wordpress Filter hooks